Researching complex yew decline

 A gradual but significant decline of ancient yew trees has been observed in the south of England in recent decades.
 No disease-causing organisms have been definitively linked to the decline syndrome, although the level of galls, a type of abnormal grown caused by the the larvae of the yew gall midge, is often high.

-This project aims to collect data that will improve understanding of the relationship between the condition of the yew trees, their soil, and microbiome (the microorganisms present in a particular environment).
+This project aims to collect data that will improve understanding of the relationship between the condition of the yew trees, their soil, and microbiome.
 Study sites will be chosen based on the severity of yew tree decline, and in some cases because apparently healthy trees are also present.
 The sites will also be distributed across England.

 Research aims and objectives